scanhamman/HttpTestScenario/README.md

 # HttpTestScenario

-Examples of Rust code applied to0 an HTTP response / request scenario.
+Examples of Rust code applied to an HTTP response / request scenario.
-From 3.1.1 From Eshwarla, Prabhu: Rust Servers, Services, and Apps
+From Eshwarla, Prabhu: Rust Servers, Services, and Apps